haseungchung/Comparison-of-Supervised-Learning-Classification-Algorithms-for-Music/Residual Convolutional Neural Network for Communication Signal Classification/README.md

 # Residual Neural Network for Communication Signal Classification

 ## Abstract
-This work was inspired by Tim O'Shea's "Over the Air Deep Learning Based Radio Signal Classification".
+This work was inspired by Tim O'Shea's "Over the Air Deep Learning Based Radio Signal Classification" [1].

 In electronic warfare, the electronic attack division is tasked with attacking and disrupting enemy signals via detection, interception, and exploitation (in that order).
 Traditionally, detection and interception was done through man-made mathematical algorithms, and the game between attackers and protectors leaned in favor of the protectors, especially when it came to energy efficiency.
-However, artificial intelligence (AI) has recently been on the forefront of disrupting the field of electronic attack, proving to be more efficient in intercepting enemy signals than traditional methods (such as higher order statistics [HOS]).
-Tim O'Shea demonstrated this claim in his 2016 paper, "Convolutional Radio Modulation Recognition Networks", and his 2017 work, "Over the Air Deep Learning Based Radio Signal Classification".
-In this work, the modified residual network (MRN) architecture was recreated and its accuracy in classifying signal modulation types was compared to that of O'Shea's convolution neural network (CNN) from his 2016 paper, and against HOS based classification.
-Results demonstrated the MRN outperformed the CNN, and both of the AI based methods outperformed the HOS based method.
+However, artificial intelligence (AI) has recently been on the forefront of disrupting the field of electronic attack, proving to be efficient in intercepting enemy signals [1],[2].
+In this work, the modified residual network (MRN) architecture from [1] was recreated and its accuracy in classifying signal modulation types was compared to that of [2].
+Results demonstrated the MRN outperformed the CNN, showing that deep learning algorithms can be very effective in signal modulation classification, and that certain network architectures are superior than others in this task.

 ## Introduction